cpanse/prolfqua/README.md

 To use `prolfqua` knowledge of the R regression model infrastructure is of advantage.
 Acknowledging, the complexity of the formula interface,  we provide an  MSstats emulator, where the model specification is generated based on the annotation file structure.

+## 1. System Requirements

+R 3.6 or higher.

 ## 1.1.
 Install R